vmware-tanzu/tanzu-cli/docs/full/cli-architecture.md

 tanzu test plugin <name>
 ```

+For more details go to  [Plugin Development Guide](../plugindev/README.md).

 ## Docs

 Every plugin requires a README.md file at the top level of its directory which is enforced by the compiler.
 This file should serve as a guide for how the plugin is to be used.